nadlambino/laravel-uploadable/README.md

 ## Usage

-Simply use the `NadLambino\Uploadable\Models\Traits\HasUpload` trait in the model that needs file uploads.
+Simply use the `NadLambino\Uploadable\Models\Traits\HasUpload` trait in your models that need file uploads.

 ```php
 namespace App\Models;